AlphaCactus/sakuraconmodform/README.md

 - [ ] What copy should be included to explain how to fill the form?
    - [ ] Explain that the half-hour intervals include the full half hour after the specified time.
    - For example, if a user selets 10:00 AM, that actually indicates 10:00 AM - 10:30 AM inclusive.
+- [ ] Are the hour requirements for the availability grading accurate?
+See Optional Extras.